Leeyah-123/SchoolManagement/README.md

 A school management system built using JavaFX and postgresql

 It was built using java11 hence javafx has to be setup on the IDE before using it.
-I recommend using Intellij
+I recommend using Intellij.
-ALso, a database named SchoolManagement will have to be created
+Also, a database named SchoolManagement will have to be created

 # SCREENSHOTS